This class is a family class. Click on the "Family Class" tab above to learn more.

 What if Goldilocks's porridge had magical qualities à la Alice?
 Or what if she had stumbled across the homes of the 3 Pigs instead of the 3 Bears?

-Join us on a whimsical journey through the world of fairy tales, in Story Switcheroo!
+Join us on a whimsical journey through the world of fairy tales, in Elementary Writing: Story Switcheroo!

 Story Switcheroo enrolls you with your child(ren) in this class.
 In this class, we create a mixed-up land for your kids to explore.
 We’ll stretch their imaginations and have them write original stories and scenes from the building blocks of traditional fairy tales.
 We combine story elements, lighthearted writing exercises and imaginative play to introduce your child to a whole new magical world—of writing!

 Parents will find this class empowering, as we use the classroom activities as opportunities to use the Brave Writer approach in your homeschool and affirm your choices as a homeschooling parent.
-We will implement several strategies from the Writer's Jungle and the Jot It Down curriculum.
+We will implement several strategies from the Writer's Jungle, Growing Brave Writers, as well as the Jot It Down! curriculum.
 So if you are looking for a jumpstart into Brave Writer writing instruction, this is the class for you!

 Families in this class will need to be stocked with fairytale stories to read!
 You can use books you have on hand, or pick up an anthology at your local library or bookstore.
 Feel free to follow what delights you and your kids since we will become good friends with these themes and characters over the month!
 Here are some suggestions if you are looking for a place to start: